Skip to content

 VariableDescriptionRequired

 IDEAL_AUTH_SECRETEncryption secret for sessions and token signing.
 Must be at least 32 characters.
-Generate one with bunx ideal-auth secret.Yes
+Generate with bunx ideal-auth secret.Yes

 createAuth is the main entry point for session authentication.
 It returns a factory function that produces a request-scoped AuthInstance.